 1. Self-concept: Adults become more self-directed as they mature

-The first of Knowles’ assumptions is this: as adults move throughout life, they become more independent and self-directed.
+The first of Malcolm Knowles’ adult learning principles is this: as adults move throughout life, they become more independent and self-directed.
 Adult learners want to have ownership over their learning journey.
 This is why learning experience platforms (LXPs) and the advancement of eLearning have been huge in the learning industry—these tools allow adult learners to take ownership of what they learn and how they learn it.

-It can be easy to make assumptions about what learners might need—especially from the position of leadership, which might not be as connected to the day-to-day work of the employees who actually need the training.
+It can be easy to make assumptions about what learners might need—especially from the position of leadership, which might not be as connected to the day-to-day work of the people who actually need the training.
 Instead, consider giving your learners some freedom to make their own choices in their learning journey, whether that’s by allowing them to choose their learning paths or how they receive their information.
+There’s a time and place for formal learning, but a blended approach can help empower learners to take initiative and learn in the moment of need.

 2. Learner experience: Adults bring a wealth of experience to the learning process

-The second assumption Malcolm Knowles made is about the learner experience.
+The second of Malcolm Knowles’ principles of adult learning is about the learner experience.
 Unlike children who are frequently learning things for the first time without previous experience, adult learners bring the richness of past education, jobs, and life events to learning experiences.
-Basically, don’t assume your learners are beginners without first understanding the knowledge they bring to the table.
+Basically, don’t assume your learners are blank slates without first understanding the knowledge they bring to the table.

 Even if the concepts and skills you’re introducing are new, remember that adult learners may have skills and lived experiences that they can reference to enrich their own process of discovery and growth.
 Finding ways to integrate this with discussion groups and debriefs can be an effective way to help your learners feel like you see the value they bring, too.